 We will request an original copy from the relevant authority in your name.
 All we need from you is a photo or scan of your ID card or passport.
 We will take care of the rest for you.
 Simply apply for your copy of the deregistration certificate easily and online with us.

-It’s essential to be aware that deregistering from your residence in Germany will have various consequences that may affect your health insurance, social security, bank account, and residence permit.
+It’s essential to be aware that Abmeldung from Berlin will have various consequences that may affect your health insurance, social security, bank account, and residence permit.

 The deregistration of a residence in Germany has certain consequences.
 This means that you are officially no longer registered as a resident at that address and are no longer subject to certain obligations associated with a registered residence, such as the payment of certain taxes and fees like the GEZ.

-Health Insurance: Once you deregister, you are no longer obligated to have insurance in Germany.
+Health Insurance: Once you deregister your Berlin address, you are no longer obligated to have insurance in Germany.
 Make sure to inquire in advance about alternatives, such as international health insurance.

 However, if you have private health insurance, you may be able to apply for a continuation policy (Anwartschaftsversicherung) that allows you to pay a monthly premium during your stay abroad and be reinstated into your previous health insurance upon your return.
 This option is not available if you plan to permanently live abroad.